top of page

 SASIKALA PENUMARTHI

-She has been recognized as a Master Artist by the Georgia Arts Council and Master Teacher by the National Foundation for the Advancement of the Arts.
-Since 1999 Sasikala has served as an Artist Affiliate at Emory University where, with faculty from the Dance and Asian Studies program, she created a popular credit course on Kuchipudi, Indian dance, and culture.
-Carefully carrying on Guru's vision, her life has been a meditation on purity of emotion and divine beauty which distinguishes her choreography as well as teaching.
+Recognized as a Master Artist by the Georgia Arts Council and a Master Teacher by the National Foundation for the Advancement of the Arts, Sasikala’s contributions to the arts have been widely acknowledged.
+Since 1999, she has served as an Artist Affiliate at Emory University, where she teaches a popular credit course on Kuchipudi, Indian dance, and culture in collaboration with faculty from the Dance and Asian Studies programs.

 Balakka.jpg